ehmicky/autoserver/docs/functions.md

-# IDL functions
+# Schema functions

-Custom logic can be added by using functions in the IDL file.
+Custom logic can be added by using functions in the schema.

-IDL functions can be used in many parts of the [IDL file](idl.md):
+Schema functions can be used in many parts of the [schema](schema.md):
   - on attributes' [transforms](transformation.md#transformations)
   - on attributes' [default values](transformation.md#default-values)
   - on [custom validation keywords](validation.md#custom-validation)